What is The People?

-The People’s Organization model is to assist, inform, and get out of the way.
-We function with a bottom-up leadership structure, where members dictate who and what The People supports with guiding principles based on being non-partisan, inclusive, and action-oriented.
+The People’s organizational model is to assist, inform and get out of the way.
+We function with a bottom-up leadership structure, where members dictate who and what The People supports with guiding principles based on being nonpartisan, inclusive and action-oriented.
 Our online organizing presence works as a resource and collaboration point for volunteers across the country at every level.
-Our model of democratic engagement shifts influential power away from special interests and lobbyists and restores power to the people through building grassroots movements.
+Our model of democratic engagement shifts influential power away from special interests and lobbyists, and restores power to the people through building grassroots movements.

-Kathryn Fahey is the Executive Director of The People.
-She works full time for the organization from Grand Rapids, Michigan.
-Prior to working for The People, Katie was the Executive Director of Voters Not Politicians in Michigan where she led over 14,000 state-wide volunteers to organize and pass a ballot proposal with 61% of the vote resulting in changing the Michigan constitution to make political gerrymandering illegal.
+Katie Fahey is the Executive Director of The People.
+An experienced leader in the democracy reform movement, Fahey leads The People in its mission to empower individuals to get involved in the political process.
+Previously, Katie was the Executive Director of Voters Not Politicians, where she led over 14,000 volunteers across Michigan to pass a ballot proposal with 61% of the vote that made political gerrymandering illegal.
 Prior to VNP, she worked in the garbage and recycling industry.
 Katie received her BA in Sustainable Business from Aquinas College in 2012.
 LinkedIn Profile.

-Andrew Shue is the Head of Messaging and Marketing and the Board President of The People.
-He volunteers his time for the organization from New York City.
-Andrew has been a social entrepreneur throughout his career in entertainment and business.
+Andrew Shue is an original member and the Board President of The People.
+Shue has been a social entrepreneur throughout his career in entertainment and business.
 He is the co-founder of Do Something, which inspires youth activism and CafeMedia which supports digital publishers.
 Shue received his B.A. in history from Dartmouth in 1989.
 LinkedIn Profile.

-Frank Luntz is an American political consultant, pollster, and “public opinion guru”, best known for developing talking points and other messaging for various Republican causes.
-Luntz’s most recent work has been with Fox News as a frequent commentator and analyst, as well as running focus groups during and after presidential debates on CBSN.
-As the Head of Citizens Dialogue, Frank facilitated the first round of conversations which brought together people from different political backgrounds.
+Frank Luntz facilitated the first round of The People’s citizen conversations which brought together people from different political backgrounds.
+A nationally acclaimed political pollster, Luntz’s most recent work has been with Fox News as a frequent commentator and analyst.
+He has also run focus groups during and following presidential debates on CBS.
 Frank received his BA in history and political science from the University of Pennsylvania and received a doctorate in politics from Oxford University.
 LinkedIn Profile.

 The People’s May 2019 National Assembly: